tbedford/Website-Test/source/about.md

 ## Personal

 I have a cat!
-He's probably the most spoiled cat in the world, but all 'parents' probably say that.
+He's probably the most spoiled cat in the world, but all owners probably say that.
 His name is Timmy.
 I adopted him some years ago - he was a rescue:

 ![Timmy](./images/timmy.png "Timmy")